metio/terraform-provider-k8s/docs/data-sources/ceph_rook_io_ceph_filesystem_v1_manifest.md

 Optional:

 - `disabled` (Boolean) Disabled determines whether probe is disable or not
-- `probe` (Attributes) Probe describes a health check to be performed against a container to determine whether it is alive or ready to receive traffic. (see [below for nested schema](#nestedatt--spec--metadata_server--startup_probe--probe))
+- `probe` (Attributes) Probe describes a health check to be performed against a container to determine whether it isalive or ready to receive traffic. (see [below for nested schema](#nestedatt--spec--metadata_server--startup_probe--probe))

 <a id="nestedatt--spec--metadata_server--startup_probe--probe"></a>
 ### Nested Schema for `spec.metadata_server.startup_probe.probe`